RinkuDas7857/Gitlab-runner-/docs/executors/kubernetes/index.md

 NOTE:
 In GitLab 14.5 to 15.0, GitLab Runner uses the entrypoint defined in a Docker image when used with the Kubernetes executor with `kube attach`.
 In GitLab 15.1 and later, the entrypoint defined in a Docker image is used with the Kubernetes executor when `FF_KUBERNETES_HONOR_ENTRYPOINT` is set.
+In GitLab 16.9 and later, the entrypoint can access masked GitLab variables listed in the config TOML.
+See the configuration key `entrypoint_secrets` for more details.
+Only the Kubernetes executor is currently supported.

 The container entry point has the following known issues: